The differential graded Verlinde Formula and the Deligne Conjecture: Introduction and summary

 The main result of \cite{dmf} is that any modular category gives canonically rise to a differential graded modular functor, i.e.\ a symmetric monoidal functor from (the central extension of) a category of extended surfaces, whose boundary components are labeled with projective objects in $\cat{C}$, to the category of differential graded vector spaces over $k$ (one can also allow non-projective boundary labels).
 The differential graded modular functor $\mfc$ satisfies an excision property which allows us to compute the conformal block $\mfc(\Sigma,\underline{X})$ for a surface $\Sigma$ with boundary label $\underline{X}$ via a pair of pants decomposition and a gluing procedure using homotopy coends.
 This is a consequence of the fact that, on a given fixed surface, the differential graded modular functor is constructed as a homotopy colimit over a contractible $\infty$-groupoid of colored markings; this is referred to as \emph{homotopy coherent Lego Teichmüller game} and an extension of the techniques used by Bakalov and Kirillov \cite{bakifm}, which, in turn, crucially rely on classical results on cut systems of surfaces due to Grothendieck \cite{grothendieck}, Hatcher and Thurston \cite{hatcherthurston} and Harer \cite{harer}.
 On the closed torus, the differential graded modular functor produces the Hochschild complex of $\cat{C}$.
-More precisely, the choice of a \emph{certain specific colored marking} on the torus gives us an equivalence from the Hochschild complex of $\cat{C}$ to the chain complex $\mfc(\mathbb{T}^2)$.
-Recall that for a finite (tensor) category $\cat{C}$, one calls the homotopy coend $\lint^{X\in\Proj \cat{C}} \cat{C}(X,X)$ running over the endomorphism spaces of projective objects the \emph{Hochschild complex of $\cat{C}$}.
+More precisely, the choice of a \emph{certain specific colored marking} on the torus gives us an equivalence $ \lint^{X\in\Proj\cat{C}}\cat{C}(X,X)\ra{\simeq}\mfc(\mathbb{T}^2)$ from the Hochschild complex $\lint^{X\in\Proj\cat{C}}\cat{C}(X,X)$ of $\cat{C}$ to the conformal block $\mfc(\mathbb{T}^2)$.
+Recall that for a finite (tensor) category $\cat{C}$, the Hochschild complex is the homotopy coend $\lint^{X\in\Proj \cat{C}} \cat{C}(X,X)$ running over the endomorphism spaces of projective objects.
 Explicitly, it is given by the (normalized) chains on the simplicial vector space

 where $\cat{C}(-,-)$ denotes the morphism vector spaces.
 When writing $\cat{C}$, as a linear category, as the category of finite-dimensional modules over a finite-dimensional algebra $A$, we recover the Hochschild complex of $A$.
-This is a form of the \emph{Agreement Principle} of McCarthy \cite{mcarthy} and Keller \cite{keller}. \myskip
+This is a form of the \emph{Agreement Principle} of McCarthy \cite{mcarthy} and Keller \cite{keller}.